bocchino/AppleCore/README.txt

    assembler will complain that it can't find the files.

 The result of all this should be a file called FILE.OBJ on the Apple II disk.
 Issue the command BRUN FILE.OBJ to run the program.
-(Note that if you do this inside the S-C Macro Assembler, the assembler shell clears the screen immediately after the program ends, so you may not see the output.
+Note that if you do this inside the S-C Macro Assembler, the assembler shell clears the screen immediately after the program ends, so you may not see the output.
 In this case, type FP to go the Applesoft prompt, and do BRUN FILE.OBJ from there.
-The program will run and return you to the Applesoft prompt without clearing the screen.)
+The program will run and return you to the Applesoft prompt without clearing the screen.

 To see an example of this process, navigate to ${APPLECORE}/Test/Good and type 'make'.
 After everything builds, drag the exec directory into the Apple II.
 Then you should be able to do steps d-f above on any of the files you wish.
 If the assembler complains that some files are missing, then put those files on the disk as described in Section 5 and try again.
-(Unfortunately, the assembler just says FILE NOT FOUND, without specifying which file is missing.
-However, you can figure this out by looking at generated assembly file for the top-level source file: for every directive .IN FILE appearing in the assembly file, the file FILE must be present on the disk.
-If you prefer, you can also look at the top-level AppleCore source file: the needed files are just the AVM runtime files listed in Section 5 of this document, together with any files specified in the source file via an INCLUDE declaration.)
+Unfortunately, the assembler just says FILE NOT FOUND, without specifying which file is missing.
+However, you can figure this out by looking at the generated assembly file for the top-level source file: for every directive .IN FILE appearing in the assembly file, the file FILE must be present on the disk.
+If you prefer, you can also look at the top-level AppleCore source file: the needed files are just the AVM runtime files listed in Section 5 of this document, together with any files specified in the source file via an INCLUDE declaration.

 8. ACC COMPILER OPTIONS